uyuni-project/uyuni-rfc/accepted/00075-api-versioning.md

 ### Solution 3: Bump API version on any change in the API

 - Same as Solution 1, but the version gets bumped on any (even non-breaking) change within a product release or a maintenance update.
 - Brekaing API within a SUMA maintenance update is still forbidden.

 #### Pros & Cons
-- Trivial implementation on server side
+- Trivial implementation on the server side
 - Does not suffer from the first "Cons" of the Solution 1

 #### Cons